Innate Immunity: Definition, Types, Examples, Treatment, Symptoms

 1721718525431

-• Definition: Inflammation is the body's way of responding naturally to injury or infection and it is characterised by redness, heat, swelling, and pain The inflammatory response aims at containing infections, destroying infective agents while supporting tissue healing via an intricate process controlled by different immune cells together with their associated molecules.
+• Definition: Inflammation is the body's way of responding naturally to injury or infection.
+It is characterised by redness, heat, swelling, and pain.
+The inflammatory response aims at containing infections, destroying infective agents and supporting tissue healing, controlled by different immune cells together with their associated molecules.

-• Steps in the Process: The immune response against infection develops in a sequence of carefully planned stages.
-This starts when the immune system identifies the invaders, and then signalling molecules called cytokines and chemokines are released in the process of inflammation.
-Resulting in redness and heat, but based on the location of the infection, this causes increased blood flow dripping.
+• Steps in the Process: The immune response against infection develops in a sequence.
+This starts when the immune system identifies the invaders, and then signalling molecules called cytokines and chemokines are released.
+Resulting in redness and heat.
+Based on the location of the infection, this causes increased blood flow dripping.
 This also recruits immune cells like neutrophils as well as macrophages to the trait of infection.

-• Function: The inflammatory response's most basic role is that of protecting other tissues as well as organs from infections by restricting infection within certain areas.
-Also, it helps in rebuilding tissues when they have been damaged enabling one to get better after being hurt by germs or viruses.
+• Function: The role of inflammatory response is, protecting other tissues as well as organs from infections by restricting infection within certain areas.
+It helps in rebuilding tissues when they have been damaged enabling one to get better after being hurt by germs or viruses.

 1721718523771